Freelance Counsellor & Psychotherapist (MBACP)

 I will (and do) travel when working for an organisation, but I do not travel to the homes of individual clients.

-Also, at any one time, a significant minority of my clients will be having 50 minute sessions on a fortnightly basis.
-This is usually due to budget or diary constraints but some new clients use fortnightly sessions to ease themselves into therapy and then upgrade to weekly and some go from weekly to fortnightly if they feel better, but want to phase out my support in a gradual manner.
+A significant minority of my individual clients have their sessions fortnightly.
+This is usually due to budget constraints but some new clients use fortnightly sessions to ease themselves into therapy and then move to weekly.
+Some clients go from weekly to fortnightly if they feel better, but want to phase out my support in a gradual manner.
+Please note that fortnightly sessions for couples are offered, but not recommended for clinical reasons.

 Do you offer evening and weekend appointments?

-Each session is one 'clinical hour' long which involves spending 50 minutes with the client.
+Each standard session for individuals is one 'clinical hour' long, with 50 minutes of that being spent with the client.
 A quick Google search will confirm that this is standard practise.

 The 50 minute period with the client is sized to: